theaog/spirit/README.md

 $ less -S found.lst

 # Connect to all your vulnerable hosts automatically & run commands.
-# omni will automatically attempt to connect to hosts found in the found.lst file.
+# omni will automatically attempt to connect to hosts present in the found.lst file.
 $ ./spirit omni -c 'whoami && uptime'
 ```